Catch Us in the Headlines

 • They rely on digital platforms to connect with audiences and brands.

-As of 2024, influencers make up a significant 23% of the gig economy, underscoring their impact in this space.
+As of 2024, influencers make up 23% of the gig economy, underscoring their growing impact.

 Why Influencers Are Vital to the Gig Economy